China home prices rise for second month in June

 "There are many Chinese cities sitting on a sizeable inventory of unsold homes.
 That's not easy for home prices to be up in those cities," said Liu Yuan, head of research at property consultant Centaline in Shanghai.

-Official data this week showed China's unsold floor space totaled 657.4 million square meters at the end of June, up 20.8 percent from the same period a year ago.
+Official data this week showed China's unsold floor space totalled 657.4 million square meters at the end of June, up 20.8 percent from the same period a year ago.

 The government in the past few months has relaxed tax rules and cut downpayments for second-home buyers.